 Stop 3: Take A Hike or Two

 Ready for a hike?
 No Acadia National Park itinerary is complete without doing at least one hike.
 We have a few options that are all within a stone’s throw from Sand Beach.
-All decently short but vary enough so there is a fit for everyone.
+All are decently short but vary enough so there is a fit for everyone.

 - The Bee Hive Trail: 1.4 miles and the most challenging of our set of three recommendations.
 This trail is not dog friendly and (errrr) up to you on if you want the kids to go.
-Essentially it’s a rung climb that hikes you along side of a cliff.
+Essentially it’s a rung climb that hikes you alongside a cliff.
 This is one of our favorite trails in Acadia, but this is not recommended for those who are deathly afraid of heights.

 - The Ocean Path Trail: The Ocean Trail can be as long or as short as you want it to be (0.7 or 2.2 miles one way).
-The trail will connect you to the next few stop on our list (Thunder Hole, Monument Cove and Otter Cliff), or you can just walk the coast line and once you have your fill, hop in the car and drive to the next set of locations.
+The trail will connect you to the next few stop on our list (Thunder Hole, Monument Cove, and Otter Cliff), or you can just walk the coastline and once you have your fill, hop in the car and drive to the next set of locations.

 For more hikes, check out ” 6 HIkes in Acadia National Park Everyone Should Do“